una/personal-goals/happy-moments/happy-moments-16.md

 02/26/2016
 ---
-The internet was out at work today so I went to Cenote to work with Alex -- I had this *incredible* salmon salad with goat cheese and beets and omgggg it was so delicious and also beautiful out!
+The Internet was out at work today so I went to Cenote to work with Alex -- I had this *incredible* salmon salad with goat cheese and beets and omgggg it was so delicious and also beautiful out!

+02/27/2016
+---
+Today we got to Colorado for the ski trip.
+The night was insanely clear and I ended up in the hot tub with Troy and Dan, having some really nice/deep conversation and looking up at the stars.
+You could see them *so* clearly it was insane.

+02/28/2016
+---
+We went skiing at the Winter Park ski resort today.
+I got to the top of the mountain and went down by myself.
+It was really awesome and so, so, so beautiful up there.
+The view was incredible.
+You could see snow-capped mountains for miles.

+02/29/2016
+---
+This morning we had to head back to fly out, and stopped by the Buff in Boulder for an incredible breakfast (we shared a fruit bowl carved out of cantaloupe and I got an omelet with salmon and goat cheese and capers in it).
+Then we went hiking for a short while at Chautauqua Park before heading to the Denver airport.
+It was *beautiful*.

+03/01/2016
+---
+I came back to my desk today to a sticky note from Alex that said "Welcome Back.
+Play a Game!" and an arduino game he made me!
+It was seriously the most awesome morning surprise :) I can't get over how happy it made me.

+03/02/2016
+---
+Dallas hosted a flower crown making party pre-renaissance faire at her place.
+We had wine and cheese and made flower crowns :) It was a lot of fun.